Redot-Engine/redot-docs/tutorials/best_practices/redot_notifications.rst

 ``_notification(NOTIFICATION_DRAW)``.

 Some of these notifications, like draw, are useful to override in scripts.
-So much so that Godot exposes many of them with dedicated functions:
+So much so that redot exposes many of them with dedicated functions:

 - ``_ready()``: ``NOTIFICATION_READY``